Dr Jamie Kennedy-Turner

-My usual University days are Monday to Wednesday, 9:00am to 5:00pm.
+My usual University days are Monday, Wednesday and Thursday, 9:00am to 5:00pm.

 I studied Psychology at the University of York, graduating in 2013, after which I worked in a variety of clinical roles while undergoing additional academic study and clinical training.

 Having worked for a year as a support worker in the North East, I then trained and worked as a Psychological Wellbeing Practitioner (PWP) in busy IAPT services in Wolverhampton and York, completing a PGCert in Low Intensity Psychological Interventions at the University of Sheffield in 2016.

 I first studied at the University of Edinburgh in 2017, having moved up to complete an MSc in Applied Psychology for Children and Young People at the University of Edinburgh, while training to be a Clinical Associate in Applied Psychology (CAAP).
 I loved living in Edinburgh and studying on this course, which I finished in 2018.
 I then worked for NHS Lanarkshire as a Mental Health Clinician in the CAMHS Early Interventions Team for a number of months before gaining a place on the Edinburgh DClinPsychol training course, from which I graduated in 2021.
-I was a CAMHS-aligned trainee, whose research focused on investigating the associations between expressed emotion (EE), attachment, reflective functioning and self-harm in late adolescence.
+I was a CAMHS-aligned trainee, whose research focused on investigating the associations between expressed emotion (EE), attachment, reflective functioning and self-harm in late adolescence/emerging adulthood.

 I currently work three days at the University in a Career Development Fellow post, and two days a week as a Clinical Psychologist in NHS Borders in a Primary Care Adult Mental Health Service.

-I currently teach on the Doctorate in Clinical Psychology, with a focus on reflective practice and anxiety.
-I am the course coordinator for the Children and Young People teaching in second year, and the Clinical Psychology 2 academic assignment.
+I currently teach on the Doctorate in Clinical Psychology.
+I am also the course coordinator for the Children and Young People teaching in second year, and the Clinical Psychology 2 academic assignment.
 I also help to organise and oversee the Reflective Practice component to the DClinPsychol training.